 How Much Ham Do You Need Per Person?

-Use this easy calculation to find out precisely how much ham you need for the Easter meal.
+Use this easy calculation to find out precisely how much ham you need for your Easter or Christmas meal.

-If you’re hosting Easter lunch or dinner, your to-do list is likely long and growing.
-You need to boil the eggs, bake the rolls, and of course, prep the Easter cake.
-Don’t forget to decorate the Easter eggs and assign hiding duties either.
+If you're hosting your family's holiday lunch or dinner, your to-do list is likely long and growing.
+Come Easter, you need to boil the eggs, bake the rolls, and of course, prep the Easter cake.
+Don't forget to decorate the Easter eggs and assign hiding duties either.
+Around Christmastime, there are stockings to hang, white cakes to bake, and you can't forget to prepare cookies Santa.

-One thing that certainly won’t skip your mind but could get lost in the shuffle is the Easter ham—or more precisely, the size of ham you need to buy for the Easter meal.
+One thing that certainly won't skip your mind but could get lost in the shuffle is the Easter or Christmas ham—or more precisely, the size of ham you need to buy for the holiday meal.

 If you're readying your list, go ahead and take the grocery store guesswork out of the ham size you need by calculating your crowd's likely consumption.